dixitox/Microsoft-Purview-Data-Governance-Upskilling/modules/module01.md

    ![Screenshot – Final Create](../images/module01/M1.8.png)
 10. Congratulations - you have created a tenant level Purview Account (Enterprise)!

-## Deploy Sample SQL Environment
+## Deploy Sample Azure SQL Environment

-Now that your Microsoft Purview Enterprise environment is ready, deploy a **sample SQL Server and database** to use throughout the labs.
+Now that your Microsoft Purview Enterprise environment is ready, deploy a **sample Azure SQL Server and database** to use throughout the labs.

 This resource will serve as your example data source for cataloging.
+It contains the AdventureWorksLT dataset.

 Use the button below to launch the script: